 Principle of independent assortment (Mendel’s second law)

-The two character under consideration are assorting (give rise to different combination) in an independent manner.
+The two-character under consideration are assorting (giving rise to different combinations) in an independent manner.
 This principle is known as independent assortment.

 Out of the 2 alleles, the one which is able to express itself is the dominant allele while the other is the recessive allele.
-In the presence of recessive allele and dominant allele, only dominant allele will express itself.
+In the presence of recessive alleles and dominant alleles, only the dominant allele will express itself.

 Law of alleles